 12th Forest Governance Forum, Asia Pacific 2021

-The first Asia-Pacific Forest Governance Forum will take place from 27-30 September 2021.
+The first Asia-Pacific Forest Governance Forum took place from 27-30 September 2021.

 - FLEGT-VPAs, REDD+ and the other initiatives seeking to improve forest conservation, management and restoration, reduction of deforestation, combat forest degradation and illegal logging